A Fractional Calculus Framework for Open Quantum Dynamics: From Liouville to Lindblad to Memory Kernels: Numerical Demonstration and Discussion

 where $\mathcal{L}$ is the standard Lindbladian generator.
 Note that Eq.~\eqref{eq:frac-lindblad} provides the formal CPTP generator: the fractional evolution is a \emph{subordination} of the usual semigroup $e^{u\mathcal{L}}$ over an inverse--stable operational--time distribution~\cite{Mainardi2000,Tarasov2021}.
 For pure dephasing, $\mathcal{L}$ acts diagonally in the energy basis, and the off--diagonal element $u(t)=\rho_{01}(t)$ satisfies

 Taking Laplace transforms on both sides gives

 whose inverse transform yields the Mittag--Leffler relaxation,

-where $(\alpha,\lambda)$ is a scalar pair that can be optimized for reproducing the expected dephasing.
+where $(\alpha,\lambda)$ do not correspond to the Markovian or time-local rates $(\gamma,\gamma(t))$ discussed previously, and can be found for reproducing the expected dephasing.
 The same Mittag–Leffler envelope has recently appeared in the context of the generalized fractional Rabi problem, where fractional differentiation modulates the coherent oscillations of a driven two-level system~\cite{lopez2025generalisedfractionalrabiproblem}.

+The rest of this section is organized as follows: (i)~a physics-based recipe for predicting $(\alpha,\lambda)$ from the spectral density; (ii)~an optional refinement scheme (least-squares fitting) used only for benchmarking against the exactly solvable spin–boson model; and (iii)~a dedicated super–Ohmic ansatz required when the coherence saturates at a finite plateau.